 The Library subscribes to a variety of e-books.
 They are available on the following platforms: Ibuk, Access Medicine, Access Surgery, MyiLibrary, elibrary, Medicines Complete, Ebrary Academic Complete and can be found using the e-resources search engine.
 The electronic resources are available for authorised users from any computer in the Jagiellonian University network and remotely from your own devices (see Remote Access).

 The Medical Library subscribes to over 8,000 e-journals including the most important peer-reviewed international medical journals.
-In the Reading Room, we also provide access to over 300 Polish print journals published in the last three years.
-Issues published earlier are stored in the closed stacks in Morawica.
+In the Reading Room, we also provide access to over 300 Polish print journals published in the last five years.
+Issues published earlier are stored in the closed stacks.
 Some journals are also accessible in the branch libraries.

 Habilitation theses submitted to the Jagiellonian University Medical College and doctoral dissertations defended here are catalogued by subject and the MeSH heading ‘Academic Dissertation’ is added.
 Use the online catalogue to search for academic dissertations.